rusty172/mywork/DataLake/README.md

 ETL pipeline reads song_data and load_data from S3, transforms them to create five different tables, and writes them to partitioned parquet files in table directories on S3.

 3. Provide example queries and results for song play analysis.
+(Refer to screenshot document)